Fat cells, genes, and the code of life

 With the YouTube phenomenon Quantum Kate, the Quantum Rascals Outreach Program of the DNRF’s Centre for Cosmology and Particle Physics Phenomenology (CP3 – Origins) introduces kids, students, and the public at large to the fascinating world of quantum physics and the mysteries embedded in this science.
 With these initiatives, the CP3 staff has managed to significantly increase the number of physics students at the University of Southern Denmark (SDU) and enlighten us all.
+Quantum Kate can now also be experienced in AR.

 The Center for Macroecology, Evolution and Climate (CMEC) has conducted a popular Citizen Science project for kids called The Anthunt, where kids between the ages of 3 and 11, using a kit provided by CMEC, collected ants with various foods.
 More than 17.000 ants, or 26 species, were collected, helping to provide a detailed picture of what determines ant diversity.
 With the data collected from the kids’ hunts, the researchers from CMEC investigated the ants’ favorite food in Denmark in comparison with ants in the rest of the world.